 Training Community Connectors to connect socially isolated older individuals to community resources

 Working with organizations that help reduce older people’s social isolation

-Targeting Isolation is part of the Aging Well Together Coalition funded by the Federal Government of Canada’s New Horizon Program.
+Targeting Isolation is led by researchers from the University of Manitoba and Brandon University and is part of the Aging Well Together Coalition funded by the Federal Government of Canada’s New Horizon Program.